kotehpunde/softwaredesign/README.md

 - allows custemers to pay by cash, online banking or credit card
 - allows customers to make and view reviews
-- allows customers to use the chatbot if the customer needs help should have pillow, sqlite and filedialogue
+- allows customers to use the chatbot if the customer needs help Users should have pillow, sqlite and filedialogue before running our file We have 2 files to run one is admin and another customer